davipeterson/beecrowd-solutions/README.md

 ### License

-This repository is primarily for personal educational use.
+This repository is intended for personal practice and continuous improvement in **algorithmic thinking** and **problem-solving**.
 Please check the project's root for a `LICENSE` file if specific distribution terms apply.

 ### Contribution

-While this repository tracks personal progress, suggestions for bug fixes or alternative efficient solutions are welcome!
+While this repository tracks personal progress, suggestions for bug fixes or alternative efficient solutions are always welcome!